rossh2/rossh2.github.io/_pages/wedding/hestercombe.md

 There is a car park directly at the entrance to Hestercombe, separate to the main visitor car park.
 Hestercombe staff will be on hand to show you where to go.

 The nearest railway station is Taunton.
 For more information, including detailed directions and a list of taxi companies, see [Hestercombe's Find Us](https://www.hestercombe.com/your-visit/find-us) page.

+## Wedding gifts

+Since we're flying over from the US, we'll be severely limited on luggage space to bring gifts back home.
+If you'd like to give us a gift at the UK wedding, please keep it small and light!
+Alternatively, we have a [wedding registry](https://www.amazon.com/wedding/hayley-ross-paul-cummer--june-2022/registry/31I9YKCDJTCY3) on Amazon.com, where you can send presents directly to our US address.
+(No need to stick to presents on the registry if you have the perfect idea.)
+At the time of writing, the registry is still a work in progress - check back for updates!